Using encryption while backing up files

 - Lost password - You will NOT be able to recover your file from backup if you forget the password.
 Syncrify uses 128 bit strong AES encryption to encrypt files.
 This type of encryption can take years even for a computer to guess a password.

-- Entire backup - Every file from your local machine gets copied again if you
+- Entire backup - Every file from your local machine is copied again if you

 - change your password